w-guo/Disaster-response-pipeline/README.md

 ### Project summary

 In this project, we analyze a set of labelled disaster text messages which were collected from actual disaster events by Figure Eight, and build a machine learning pipeline using multiclass logistic regression that is able to categorize emergency messages based on the needs.

-We also set up a Flask web application that will allow an emergency worker to input a new message and obtain classification results in several categories so that messages can be directed to an appropriate disaster relief agency.
+We also set up a Flask web application that allows an emergency worker to input a new message and obtain classification results in several categories so that messages can be directed to an appropriate disaster relief agency.

 ### File descriptions